Amagansett station: History

-Amagansett station was opened on June 1, 1895, by the Brooklyn and Montauk Railroad, and closely resembled stations such as Sea Cliff and the former East Williston Depot, but lacked the second story and gingerbread woodwork trim that these depots contained.
+Amagansett station was opened on June 1, 1895, by the Brooklyn and Montauk Railroad, and closely resembled stations such as Sea Cliff and the former East Williston structures, but lacked the second story and gingerbread woodwork trim that these depots contained.
 It was burned to the ground in 1909, reportedly by a disgruntled LIRR employee.
 The station was rebuilt on August 15, 1910, in the colonial barn style typical of stations such as Riverhead, Bay Shore, Northport, and Mineola.
 Until 1929, it had train sheds, a wye, and coal and water dispensing facilities.
 On June 13, 1942, Nazi saboteurs used Amagansett station en route to New York City for the failed mission known as Operation Pastorius.
 The station house was closed in 1958 or January 1959, then razed on August 31, 1964, and replaced with a sheltered platform in 1965.
 The 1895-built former freight house survives, but was abandoned.
 A high-level platform was added in the late 1990s to accommodate the C3 fleet.